When Does Adaptation Win? Scaling Laws for Meta-Learning in Quantum Control: Theoretical Framework

 \subsection{Practical Implications}

-The scaling law yields actionable guidance for choosing between non-adaptive and adaptive control. \begin{corollary}[Diminishing Returns Threshold] To capture fraction $\alpha$ of the maximum adaptation gain $A_\infty$, the required gradient budget is
+The corollaries below depend only on components~(a) and~(b) of the remark above; they remain actionable even when the ceiling decomposition~(c) is approximate. \begin{corollary}[Diminishing Returns Threshold] To capture fraction $\alpha$ of the maximum adaptation gain $A_\infty$, the required gradient budget is